 How to Research My England, Wales, and Northwestern Europe Ancestry?

 The good news is that, once you get familiar with the basics, family tree research is actually really fun.
+In fact, even if a DNA test could automatically build my tree for me, I think I would still much prefer the excitement of doing it myself.

 Most people know, or have access to people who know, much more about their family tree than they think they do.
 By talking with your older relatives, like parents, aunts, uncles, grandparents, and even older cousins, you will be able to get enough clues to get a good start on your family tree.